theThought/Transform-v2/UI/README.md

 ## Build CSS and JavaScript for use in survey
 - `npm run build`.

+> NOTE: Any fonts or background images referenced in the CSS will be bundled into the `UI/build/css` folder, thereby preserving relative filepaths.
 ### Linking to build artefacts in survey
 Uses whatever build folder has been defined in `package.json`.